pousse-cafe/pousse-cafe.github.io/documentation.md

 The addition of a single new Aggregate to a Model requires the writing of several classes (at least the Aggregate Root, the Factory, the Repository and the Data Access).
-In order to accelerate this process, Pousse-Café's [Maven plugin](/pousse-cafe-maven-plugin/plugin-info.html) provides the `add-aggregate` goal which creates all required classes as well as adapters for an [alternative storage](#alternative-storage) if needed.
+In order to accelerate this process, Pousse-Café's [Maven plugin](/pousse-cafe-maven-plugin/plugin-info.html) provides the `add-aggregate` goal which creates all required classes as well as adapters for a [specific storage plug-in](#storage-plug-ins) if needed.

 The new Aggregate is initially created without any attribute but the (required) identifier attribute.
 See [the documentation of add-aggregate](/pousse-cafe-maven-plugin/add-aggregate-mojo.html) for more details.